moj-analytical-services/user-guidance/source/documentation/services/airflow/index.md

 To enable email notifications, you need to:

-1. Add the folllowing to your workflow manifest:
+1. Add the following to your workflow manifest:

     ```yaml
     notifications: